GLOBAL MARKETS-Strong German retail sales keep European shares near 7-year highs

 LONDON, March 3 European shares rose close to seven-year highs on Tuesday as better than expected German retail sales further buoyed investors days before the European Central Bank kicks off a trillion-euro bond buying programme.

 Euro zone government bond yields were slightly higher but remained near record lows as investors anticipated the ECB's purchases.
-The central bank will finalise the details of its scheme at its meeting on Thursday and may start buying immediately afterwards.
+The central bank will finalise the details of its scheme at its meeting on Thursday and may start buying immediately after that.

-German retail sales rose 2.9 percent month-on-month and 5.3 percent year-on-year in January, more than economists had forecast, helping lift the DAX stock index 0.2 percent.
+German retail sales rose 2.9 percent month-on-month and 5.3 percent year-on-year in January, more than economists had forecast, helping lift Germany's DAX index 0.4 percent.

-"Euro zone economic surprises have veered from extremely negative to extremely positive in very short order," said Eric Lascelles, chief economist at RBC Global Asset Management.

 "German retail sales got off to a very strong start in the new year on the back of (lower) energy prices and no doubt due to the (hike in) minimum wage," said Norbert Wuthe, senior analyst at Bayerische Landesbank.